Rare, antiquarian, used & out-of-print books by or about Women Naturalists at Horizon Books.

 US$80. bookID # 11720

 WAKEFIELD, Elsie M.; R. W. G. Dennis; Common British Fungi; A Guide to the More Common Larger Baidiomycetes of the British Isles.
-Surrey, Saiga Publishing Co, 1981, Second edition, revised in light of recent developments, large 8vo [25.5 x 17 cm]; viii, 216 pp, illus, 111 color plates from paintings, illus in text, bibliog, index, orig cloth, dj, clean & fine.
+Surrey, Saiga Publishing Co, 1981, Second edition, revised in light of recent developments, large 8vo [25.5 x 17 cm]; viii, 216 pp, illus, 111 color plates from paintings, illustrations in text, bibliog, index, original cloth, dj, clean & fine.

 An updated version of this classic, originally published in 1930, with most attractive plates.
 Each species is described in detail.